ztancankiri/turkey-weather-clock-api/README.md

 # turkey_weather_clock_api

-A simple API which gets weather information of the cities from mgm.gov.tr and the clock information from saatkac.com
+A simple API which gets weather information of the cities from mgm.gov.tr and the clock information from time.is